kotom90/Asus-G713PI-0RPM-fix/README.md

 # Asus G713PI 0RPM fix
 ## Issue:
 In this particular model after shutting down and powering the laptop again, the fans don't keep the last profile loaded via armoury crate, so both CPU and GPU fans stay at 0 RPM, overheating the CPU while no OS has loaded and no fan profile exists.
+This issue may exist in other laptop models as well, but it's a generic solution that could be potentially used in most laptops.

 The fans turn on only after entering the system diagnostics in bios and performing a fan test which passes or enabling a fan profile while the OS is loaded via the armoury crate or third party software.
 The fans also stay on after the test, but will go off to 0 RPM again as soon as the device shuts down and turns on again.